Axiom: Modern development

 Another lesson learned in modern mathematics is to examine purported proofs carefully for hidden assumptions.

 In the modern understanding, a set of axioms is any collection of formally stated assertions from which other formally stated assertions follow – by the application of certain well-defined rules.
 In this view, logic becomes just another formal system.
 A set of axioms should be consistent; it should be impossible to derive a contradiction from the axioms.
 A set of axioms should also be non-redundant; an assertion that can be deduced from other axioms need not be regarded as an axiom.

 It was the early hope of modern logicians that various branches of mathematics, perhaps all of mathematics, could be derived from a consistent collection of basic axioms.
 An early success of the formalist program was Hilbert's formalization of Euclidean geometry, and the related demonstration of the consistency of those axioms.

 In a wider context, there was an attempt to base all of mathematics on Cantor's set theory.
 Here, the emergence of Russell's paradox and similar antinomies of naïve set theory raised the possibility that any such system could turn out to be inconsistent.

-The formalist project suffered a decisive setback, when in 1931 Gödel showed that it is possible, for any sufficiently large set of axioms (Peano's axioms, for example) to construct a statement whose truth is independent of that set of axioms.
+The formalist project suffered a setback a century ago, when Gödel showed that it is possible, for any sufficiently large set of axioms (Peano's axioms, for example) to construct a statement whose truth is independent of that set of axioms.
 As a corollary, Gödel proved that the consistency of a theory like Peano arithmetic is an unprovable assertion within the scope of that theory.

 It is reasonable to believe in the consistency of Peano arithmetic because it is satisfied by the system of natural numbers, an infinite but intuitively accessible formal system.
 However, at present, there is no known way of demonstrating the consistency of the modern Zermelo–Fraenkel axioms for set theory.
 Furthermore, using techniques of forcing (Cohen) one can show that the continuum hypothesis (Cantor) is independent of the Zermelo–Fraenkel axioms.
 Thus, even this very general set of axioms cannot be regarded as the definitive foundation for mathematics.